Seahawks receiver Phillip Dorsett II already ruled out vs. Cowboys, may be headed to injured reserve

 That would mean Dorsett could return Oct.
 25 against Arizona while getting basically a month off to let the foot heal.

-The Seahawks also have gotten good performances out of David Moore and Freddie Swain, who each caught touchdowns in Sunday’s 35-30 win over the Patriots while playing 32 and 12 snaps respectively, filling in as complementary receivers after the starting duo of DK Metcalf and Tyler Lockett.
+The Seahawks have gotten good performances out of David Moore and Freddie Swain, who each caught touchdowns in the 35-30 victory Sunday over the Patriots while playing 32 and 12 snaps respectively, filling in as complementary receivers after the starting duo of DK Metcalf and Tyler Lockett.
 Seattle also has Penny Hart as a fifth receiver.

-One option should Seattle place Dorsett on IR is calling up a receiver from the practice squad to take his place, the most obvious option being second-year player John Ursua, a seventh-round pick in 2019.
+One option should Seattle place Dorsett on IR is calling up a receiver from the practice squad to take his place, the most obvious option being second-year player John Ursua, a seventh-round draft choice in 2019.

-Dorsett opened camp to raves, with Carroll calling him the fastest player the team has ever had before the foot issue popped up and held him out of all three of the team’s mock games, as well as the first two regular season games.
+Dorsett opened camp to raves, with Carroll calling him the fastest player the team has ever had before the foot issue popped up and held him out of all three of the team’s mock games, as well as the first two regular-season games.

 Carroll also said both defensive lineman Rasheem Green (stinger) and offensive lineman Cedric Ogbuehi (pec muscle) will have a chance to return this week.

-Green’s return in particular looms pivotal after losing Bruce Irvin for the season to an ACL injury and the Seahawks needing to revamp their defensive line rotation somewhat as a result.
+Green’s return in particular looms pivotal after the team lost Bruce Irvin for the season to an ACL injury and the Seahawks needing to revamp their defensive line rotation somewhat as a result.

 Carroll also said left tackle Duane Brown suffered a foot injury on the first series of the game.
 After missing five plays, Brown returned to play the rest of the game.